tuist/tuist/projects/docs/docs/guides/resources.md

 so teams can use it out of the box without having to set it up themselves!

 So, how does one synthesize the resource interface accessors?
-It's simple, you just add `resources` to your `Target` and the rest is done for you.
+It's simple, you just add `resources` to your `Target` and define the appropriate `ResourceSynthesizers` in `Project` (more on that below).

 It generates code that uses tuist's aforementioned bundle accessor, so you can use it safely in your libraries, too.

-Currently, we support these types of resources with the following interface names and files:
+Currently, tuist has templates for these types of resources with the following interface names and files:

 - Assets (images and colors) {TargetName}Assets `Assets+{TargetName}.swift`
 - Strings {TargetName}Assets `Strings+{TargetName}.swift`